Here are the most common types of customer satisfaction

 Some also attribute due importance to the actual depth of a customer’s interactions with your company when defining this term.
 Each time someone interacts with your business, they demonstrate their level of engagement and loyalty to your brand.

 Although customer engagement deals with the relationship your business has with each prospective and repeat client, the term is not interchangeable with customer experience.
 Customer experience serves as a more inclusive catch-all term for a given customer’s perception of a business’s entire offering and presentation, whereas customer engagement centers on interactions between the two.

-Where basic consumer satisfaction ends, the cultivation of loyalty-building customer engagement habits begins.
+Where basic customer satisfaction ends, the cultivation of loyalty-building customer engagement habits begins.

-Below, we’ve rounded up 25 valuable strategies and expert tips for improving customer engagement in your organization.
+Looking for more ways to drive customer engagement?
+Below, we’ve rounded up 26 valuable strategies and expert tips for improving customer engagement in your organization.